Coloquinte/moosic-yosys-plugin/README.md

 ## Installation instructions

 To install this plugin
-- Install [Yosys](https://github.com/YosysHQ/yosys) from source or from [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build) (a recent version is required):
+-   Install [Yosys](https://github.com/YosysHQ/yosys) from source or from [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build) (a recent version is required).
 -   Build and install:
 ```sh
 make
 sudo make install